cs106l/textbook/src/C++ Fundamentals/Initialization and References.md

----
-title: Initialization and References
-description: Learn about initializing variables and using references to write efficient and readable C++ code.
----

 ## How to initialize objects?

 To initialize an object is to provide it values at the time of construction.
 Everything in C++ has a constructor, which simply assigns it values at the time of the objects creation in a program.